CooeeTours

 K'gari (Fraser Island) Day Trip

-4WD adventure on the world's largest sand island — rainforests, crystal creeks, dingoes, and the stunning Lake McKenzie.
+4WD adventure on the world's largest sand island — ancient rainforests, crystal-clear creeks, dingoes, and the stunning Lake McKenzie.
+Return via the beach highway at sunset.

 06